-User centric design, web usability, and accessibility are integral to the mission of IEEE and to creating a positive user experience for visitors to the IEEE Web presence.
-Consequently, the IEEE Web Strategy & Design Team has established a policy of Web-related requirements for IEEE staff as well as published the resources on this page to assist IEEE Web publishers in their site improvement efforts.
+User centric design, Web usability, and accessibility are integral to the mission of IEEE and to creating a positive user experience for visitors to the IEEE Web presence.
+Consequently, the Digital Innovations Team has established a policy of Web-related requirements for IEEE staff as well as published the resources on this page to assist IEEE Web publishers in their site improvement efforts.

 A user-centric Web site allows visitors to successfully complete their tasks, faster and with less frustration.
 This is generally accomplished by thoroughly researching the user and considering (or even involving) them during every phase of design - from structuring navigation and writing content to adding look and feel and functionality.
-The Web Strategy & Design Team is involved in various projects designed to help increase the overall usability of sites within the IEEE Web presence.
+The Digital Innovations Team is involved in various projects designed to help increase the overall usability of sites within the IEEE Web presence.

 Usability, per the International Standards Organization (ISO 9241-11:1998), is “the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”

-The following online resources are recommended by the Web Strategy & Design Team for those working in the Web space who need to remain current on evolving best practices and industry trends.
+The following online resources are recommended by the Digital Innovations Team for those working in the Web space who need to remain current on evolving best practices and industry trends.